 Saul Bass, a famous American graphic designer, says, “Design is thinking made visual.”

-In this article, we have listed 15 websites that offer Architectural Photoshop Rendering tutorials to help you get a better hand on Photoshop.
+In this article, we have listed 15 websites that offer Architectural Photoshop Rendering tutorials to help you get a better hand at Photoshop.

 1. Visualizing Architecture

 Developed by Alex Hogrefe will help you enhance Photoshop and SketchUp skills with practical and quick techniques to create a stunning naturalistic image.
 The site has a YouTube channel where more detailed tutorials are available

 It is one of the influential and evolving websites which provides access to student and professional projects.
 Under the ‘Categories’ tab, you will find tutorials for Photoshop, Lumion, 3D Max, SketchUp, and many more visualization software.
 It will help architecture students to build an impressive portfolio, since having access to a library of rendered projects is equally essential to spark ideas.
 The site also has a massive gallery of architectural illustrations that are standard practices nowadays.

 It is a website that provides basic tutorials and guidelines for rendering images exported through Revit or SketchUp.
 The site will help you get a good hold of the basics of rendering theories.
 The portfolios listed on the website take you through a journey of various designs.